pythonwithalex/Spring2015/week2/list_string_review.md

 words = content.split()

 # for each word, if prior word has a '.' at the end,
-#capitalize this one and assign that value to this word
+# capitalize this word and assign it to this index in the original words array
 for index, word in enumerate(words): if (index - 1) and words[index - 1].endswith('.'):
     words[index] = words[index].capitalize()